-SWAMP is a Texas-based media arts center committed to the film and video art of this region, the artists producing independent images, and to the cultivation of an engaged audience.
+SWAMP is a Texas-based media arts center committed to the film and new media art of this region, the artists producing independent images, and to the cultivation of an engaged audience.
 It is vital to the intellectual and cultural development of any community to have the ability and resources to create its own artistic vision.
-In order to cultivate a climate for media representation of this region, SWAMP supports the tradition of artists who express their visions through film, video, and new media.
+In order to cultivate a climate for media representation of this region, SWAMP supports the tradition of artists who express their visions through film and new media.
 SWAMP encourages development of audiences who seek out artistic voices that reflect, celebrate, and examine the cultural, social, and political diversity of their localities.

 SOUTHWEST ALTERNATE MEDIA PROJECT

-Celebrates 35th Anniversary in 2012
+Celebrates 39th Anniversary in 2016

-As we enter our 35th year of service to Texas filmmakers and film fans, your involvement and support will help SWAMP to fulfill our mission and shape the course of our future for the next 35 years.
+As we enter our 39th year of service to Texas filmmakers and film fans, your involvement and support will help SWAMP to fulfill our mission and shape the course of our future for the next 40 years.